Data Services, Inc. Privacy Policies

-7) Accountability for Onward Transfer
+7) Accountability for Onward Transfer.

 DSI acts as a data processor on behalf of our clients and provides services based on the instructions of our clients and does not control or share such data without direction from the client.
 DSI does not normally pass to third parties personal data entrusted to it for processing and does so only at the direction of the data controller.
-In addition, DSI will not transfer such data unless it is first notified by the data controller of the third party’s adherence to the EU Privacy Shield and is provided with evidence of the adherence before transfer of data is to take place.
+In addition, DSI will not transfer such data unless it is first notified by the data controller of the third party’s adherence to the EU-U.S. Privacy Shield and/or Swiss-U.S. Privacy Shield and is provided with evidence of the adherence before transfer of data is to take place.

 For such data processing, DSI enters into contracts with its clients in the European Union (EU) specifying that the EU client confirms and asserts that it is a data controller for the purpose of the European Union Data Protection Directive and is in compliance with the corresponding Member State national data protection laws.
 These contracts thus ensure that the processor (DSI) (1) acts only on instructions from the controller, (2) provides adequate measures of data protection, and (3) assists the controller in responding to individual requests exercising their rights under the European data protection Regulation and Principles.

-DSI complies with the Privacy Shield Principles regarding the collection, use, and retention of personal information from European Union member countries.
+DSI complies with the Privacy Shield Principles regarding the collection, use, and retention of personal information from Switzerland and European Union member countries.
 We invite any individual with concerns regarding our management of their personal information to contact:

 Ms. Bridget Amabili